-Additional recall instructions will be issued with the recall announcement whether communicated by email or by website posting.
+Additional recall instructions will be issued with the recall announcement, whether communicated by email or by website posting.
 Retailers are obligated to follow all recall instructions communicated by AGLC.

 Retailers must maintain a log of all recalled cannabis products.
-This log may be part of the retailers POS system.
+This log may be part of the retailer's Point-of-Sale (POS) system.
 This log will include:

-- Recall notice date:
+- · recall notice date;

-- Amount of product removed from inventory;
+- amount of product removed from inventory;

-- Amount of customer returned product that is unopened;
+- amount of customer returned product that is unopened;

-- Amount of customer returned product that is opened;;
+- amount of customer returned product that is opened;

-- Product SKU; and
+- product SKU; and

-- Disposition of product.
+- disposition of product.

-Retailers must accept returns for all recalled products they have carried in the past, as long as the customer has the product packaging and some amount of the product remains.
+Retailers must accept returns for all recalled products they have carried in the past, as long as the customer has the product packaging and any amount of the product remains.
 Retailers must provide an MSRP refund for recalled products, whether or not the customer has a receipt and regardless of the condition of the packaging or the remaining product.
 Retailers must provide refunds on recalled products only if they have carried that product in the past.
 Retailers are allowed to encourage customers to return product to the original store where it was purchased to get their full refund.

 Retailers must deal with recalled product as directed by AGLC, which may include returning it to the warehouse for a refund.
-The retailers will receive wholesale cost on the recalled products they have available in their inventory.
-The retailers will be refunded at MSRP on recalled products that have been returned by customers.
-The retailers may refund their customers the full price the customers paid, but AGLC will only refund the MSRP.
+To initiate a return request, contact the Alberta Cannabis Call Centre.
+Retailers will receive wholesale cost on the recalled products they have available in their inventory.
+Retailers will be refunded at MSRP on recalled products that have been returned by customers.
+Retailers may refund their customers the full price the customers paid, but AGLC will only refund the MSRP.
 If the customer's receipt lists a purchase price lower than the MSRP, the retailer only needs to refund the lower purchase price.

-Retailers must follow all federal and provincial laws related to handling unsafe products including all policies outlined in the Retail Cannabis Store Handbook and any instructions that Health Canada may choose to provide.
+Retailers must follow all federal and provincial laws related to handling unsafe products, including all policies and regulations outlined in the Retail Cannabis Store Handbook and any instructions that Health Canada may choose to provide.